Culture Night - Information

 • At BSÍ

-• By the University of Iceland
+• In Vatnsmýri, below the University of Iceland.

 How will Strætó's service be organized on Culture Night?

 Strætó Public Transport will take passengers from all city districts from morning to evening at the normal price.
-Travel frequency will increase, and we kindly ask people to check out the bus schedule on Culture Night..
+Travel frequency will increase, and we kindly ask people to check out the bus schedule on Culture Night.

 Night bus service starts at 1am at the normal price.

 For those who prefer to drive to the city center, please note that parking will be limited in the area on Culture Night.
 However, a special Strætó shuttle service will run free for those who want to reach the festival area quickly and safely.
 You can park at Laugardalur or Borgartún.
-The shuttle buses will run from 7am to 1am from Laugardalshöll Arena, with stops at bus stops in Borgartún and Hlemmur, before heading directly up to Hallgrímskirkja.
+The shuttle buses will run from 7am to 1am from Laugardalshöll Arena, with stops at Strætó bus stops in Borgartún, before heading directly up to Hallgrímskirkja.
 The shuttle stops will be specially marked.

 Can I take a taxi on Culture Night?